buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ```

 But be careful, you're still locking quite a bit of components together.
-Plus, such tests are a bit slower, than "pure" jUnit tests due to Spring Context overhead.
+Plus, such tests are a bit slower than "pure" jUnit tests due to the Spring Context overhead.
-It's not by much, but when we're talking about thousands and thousands of unit tests - every second count.
+It's not slower by much, but when we're talking about thousands and thousands of unit tests - every hundred milliseconds
+count.

-### **Avoid ArgumentMatchers**
+### Avoid ArgumentMatchers

 Avoid usage of `any()` or similar vague matchers.
 You should have a pretty good idea of what the parameter is, and can use a specific value instead.